Parliamentary.ai

 Government Spending

 The bill doesn't specify direct government spending figures.
-However, it will likely lead to increased costs associated with administering the registration certificate process, enforcing the new regulations, and managing deportations.
-The exact financial impact remains to be determined.
+However, it will likely lead to increased costs associated with administering the registration certificate system, processing applications, and enforcing the new regulations.
+Additional costs may be associated with increased deportations.

 Groups Affected

-• Non-UK citizens residing in the UK without legal documentation: They will be required to apply for registration certificates, facing potential penalties for non-compliance including imprisonment and deportation.
+• Non-UK citizens residing in the UK without proper documentation: They will be directly affected by the requirement to apply for registration certificates and face potential penalties for non-compliance, including imprisonment, fines, and deportation.

-• Courts: They will handle cases related to violations of the new law.
+• Courts: They will deal with cases arising from violations of the new law.

 Full Text